craig8196/libtrp/PROTOCOL.md

 Receivers may choose to delay flagging some messages as received.
 However, this delay should be short, less than half of the senders RTT.
-If receivers cannot handle the data the currency should be renegotiated.
+If receivers cannot handle the data the credit should be renegotiated.
 When renegotiating, all streams are frozen.
 If the backpressure is temporary or local to a stream, then flagging backpressure on the individual stream is appropriate.